yff-java/GIMVC/README.md

 # GIMVC
-The GIMVC source code will be made available here when the GIMVC paper is accepted.
+Source codes of Graph-Guided Imputation-Free Incomplete Multi-View Clustering will be made available here when the paper is accepted.